RedhaAGGOUN/RedhaAGGOUN/README.md

 - Developed and led a consultancy division for Roxar, focusing on production optimization and implementing advanced technological solutions.

 ### 5. Website Project
-- Developed a celebrity website focused on Malala Yousafzai, created the landing page for my colleagues' sections, and designed a logo named CELHUB.
+- Developed a celebrity website focused on  Malala Yousafzai, created the landing page for my colleagues' sections ( other celebrities), and designed a logo named CELHUB.
 The project was a collaborative effort published on GitHub.
 ### 6. Configuration and Virtual Machines Presentation
-- Delivered a presentation on configuration management and virtual machines.
+- Worked on a project / Delivered a presentation on configuration management and virtual machines.
 As part of a team, I handled hardware configuration and budget management for purchasing four computers for different users.

 ---